danielfett/inetbox.py/README.md

 The following service-specific settings can be used in the `miqro.yml` file besides the [general miqro settings](https://github.com/danielfett/miqro?tab=readme-ov-file#configuration-file):

 - `default_target_temp_room` (default: 5) - The default target room temperature to set when the heating is enabled, but no target temperature is set.
-- `default_heating_mode` (default: 'eco') - The default heating mode to set when the target temperature is set to a value greater than 5°C, but no heating mode is set.
+- `default_heating_mode` (default: 'eco' or, if a language is specified, the respective translation) - The default heating mode to set when the target temperature is set to a value greater than 5°C, but no heating mode is set.
 - `updates_buffer_time` (default: 1) - The time in seconds to wait for more setting changes before applying them.
 This is useful when multiple settings need to be changed together.
 - `set_time` (default: False) - Automatically set the time on the Truma panel to the current system time every 24 hours.
 - `timezone_override` (default: None) - The timezone to use for setting the time on the Truma panel.
 If not set, the system timezone is used.